-Dry Eye Syndrome can range from a mild irritation to a chronic problem.
+Dry Eye Syndrome can range from mild irritation to a chronic problem.

 East Tennesseans are particularly at severe risk for dry eye syndrome!

 Air pollution, sudden seasonal changes, and sedentary air in the valley can increase eye irritation.

 Lipiscan: Sometimes, a visual inspection of the eyes isn’t enough.
 Since a problem with the meibomian glands (which produce those essential lubricating lipids) is most often to blame for chronic dry eyes, it’s important to get the best digital image of the meibomian glands possible.
 That’s why dry eye specialists use LipiScan, which takes a high-resolution digital image of the lower AND upper glands.